stelzinga/MF/MGT_99.Legend.md

 The manner in which Managers decide to assure Supervision is done through a Supervision Framework.
 The Supervision Framework frames which Supervision Processes are applied to which Supervision Scope.
 There are four *Supervision Processes* a.k.a.
 Controls: *Check*, *Review*, *Attend* and *Audit*.
 All except Attend are both a noun and a verb.
 Attend is a verb, the noun being Attendance.

 #### Check
 A Check consists of the full cycle described above i.e., understanding the purpose of the Control to be performed, verify the result of a Process against a predetermined threshold and remediate of there is a deviation.
 This has a strong focus on *avoiding Risk* and/or *assure Service quality*.
-Checks are most often performed periodically, with a focus on breaches between Measurement and Benchmark.
-They tend to be performed on Routines, more than on Projects.
+Checks can be performed continuously or  periodically.
+Continuous checks tend to be embedded within an Asset or Routine.
+Periodic checks are performed with a predefined recurrence, and can also verify the efficiency of continuous Checks.
 Often, when a Control is referred to, it means a Check in terms of this Management Framework.

 #### Review
 A Review is a verification of the Result of a Process against a Manager's (or other relevant Staff's) opinion based on experience and knowledge and potentially some benchmark.
 It is generally less formalised than a Check.
 A Review is an often used method to verify progress (Performance) and/or zones of risk within Operations and/or Management and/or Clients in combination or not with the Environment (Market Intel).
 A Review may also act as a validation as part of a mandatory step in a broader Process.
 Note that the Process for Review may differ on a case by case basis.
 Review, is mostly performed periodically.
 Unlike Checks, Reviews rely on a more holistic knowledge of the Processes being reviewed as well as the Activities those Processes are part of.
 When doing a Review, the second step, Establish Baseline, is replaced by that holistic knowledge.